These supplements will help you balance testosterone levels by getting the root cause of depletion.

-It’s hard to listen to the radio and not hear an ad for men with low testosterone, driving them to their local “Low T” Center.
+It’s hard to listen to the radio and not hear ads for testosterone-boosting products.
 The problem is real: 5% of males aged 40–50 and as many as 70% over 70 may have low testosterone, or what is officially called hypogonadism.

 Testosterone starts to decline in most men after 30, but accelerates after 50.1 Low testosterone has been associated with libido decline, erectile dysfunction, lack of energy, less physical strength and endurance, loss of height, decreased enjoyment in life, low mood, grumpiness, falling asleep after dinner, and decreased work performance.2,3 Some studies suggest low testosterone may also contribute to cognitive decline and increased risk of type 2 diabetes.4-6